Mothica: Early life

 Mothica was born McKenzie Ellis on March 12, 1995.
-She grew up in Oklahoma City, and experienced depression and self-harm, turning to online communities after finding that expressing her struggles in her hometown was taboo.
+She grew up in Oklahoma City.
+Having experienced depression and engaged in self-harm, she turned to online communities after finding that expressing her struggles in her hometown was taboo.

-On January 29, 2011, Ellis attempted suicide.
-She has additionally experienced assault and domestic abuse.
+Ellis has been a victim of assault and domestic abuse.
+On January 29, 2011, she attempted suicide.

-While she wrote music as a child, Ellis didn't want to be a musician by profession.
+Although she wrote music as a child, Ellis didn't want to be a musician by profession.
 She began producing music for public release when she was 18 years old.
 She attended Harding Fine Arts Academy before receiving a scholarship from Pratt Institute for visual web programming, leading her to move to Brooklyn in 2013.
-In her first year at Pratt Institute, a classmate introduced her to SoundCloud and lent her a MIDI keyboard; the first song she released, titled "Starchild", was played 100,000 times in 24 hours.
+In her first year at Pratt Institute, a classmate introduced her to SoundCloud and lent her a MIDI keyboard.

 Stage name

 Ellis adopted the name "Mothica" for her music and visual art at age 15 in reference to the tendency of moths to be attracted to light.